diegosapunar/Exploring-MongoDB/README.md

 # Exploring-MongoDB
-In 2016, as Undergraduate Research Assistant, exploring a MongoDB
+In 2016, as Undergraduate Research Assistant, exploring a MongoDB.

+The scripts are in Spanish.